 We have addressed the issue of reducing the number of computations necessary for manufacturing process optimization, which usually requires costly simulations, in the context of changing product specifications.
 For that purpose, we have considered optimization algorithms from the viewpoint of system flexibility, which is related to dynamic optimization.
 We have studied the ability of an optimization algorithm to adapt a solution for a target task that has previously been found for a source task, thus reducing the cost for finding a new solution.

-In order to be able to systematically experiment within this framework, we have use the extended Oxley model, that simulates the process of orthogonal metal cutting, and defined a multi-objective problem based on it as our benchmark.
-We then used the NSGA-II algorithm to optimize the process parameters for different tasks defined by different material parameters, and experimented with adapting solutions for pairs of source and target tasks, in order to assess the potential of adaption in comparison to search from scratch.
+In order to be able to systematically experiment within this framework, we have used the extended Oxley model, which simulates the process of orthogonal metal cutting.
+We introduced a new benchmark in the form of a multi-objective problem based on the extended Oxley model.
+We used the NSGA-II algorithm to optimize the process parameters for different tasks defined by different material parameters, and experimented with adapting solutions for pairs of source and target tasks, in order to assess the potential of adaption in comparison to search from scratch.
 Additionally, we extended NSGA-II with two features inspired by facilitated variation and that relate to dynamic optimization: varying goals, where a population is evolved for two goals at the same time, and active-inactive genotype, where each gene contains different possible values and only one is active at a time.